Allocation of Judicial Matters under the NCF

 Registry Coordinating Judges will ensure the smooth operation of the NPA in the registry.

-The National Operations Registrar (NOR) is responsible for ensuring the proper implementation of the NCF.
-The position and function of the NOR is pivotal to the NCF.
-The NOR is supported by the National Operations Team, including the Deputy National Operations Registrar and NCF Registrars.
+The Principal Judicial Registrar & National Operations Registrar is responsible for ensuring the proper implementation of the NCF.
+This position is supported by the National Operations team, including the Deputy Principal Judicial Registrar & Deputy National Operations Registrar and National Registrars.

-The National Operations Team is responsible for the design, implementation and ongoing operation of the NFC.
-The NOR Team has a number of key responsibilities as part of the implementation and operation of the NCF, including:
+The National Operations team is responsible for the design, implementation and ongoing operation of the NFC.
+The team has a number of key responsibilities as part of the implementation and operation of the NCF, including:

 - the design, implementation and coherent operation of the NCF and its key structures